cmmeyer/pandomime/README.md

 3. Run `./generate-docs.sh`
 4. Pandomime finds three README.md files and generates docs.
 5. View your fresh, new DOCX files in the docs/ directory.

-## Requirements

-Pandomine uses `pandoc` for document conversion.
-You can grab it at [pandoc.org](http://pandoc.org/).

-`pandoc` uses a reference template when generating the DOCX files.
-This is an existing DOCX file that has the desired formatting including headers and footers.
-When constructing this file, make sure any date fieldss are configured to update automatically.
-Without a reference template, `pandoc` uses the default document settings for Word.

 ## How It Works